consysT-project/consysT-code/README.md

 # consistency-types-impl
 IMPL project WS 2017-18

+## Installation

+1. The project is compiled using Maven.
+2. Open a terminal in the main folder consistency-types-impl
+3. Run `mvn org.apache.maven.plugins:maven-dependency-plugin:properties`
+4. Run `mvn install`

 ## The consistency checker
 The consistency checker module contains a checker for the [checker framework](https://checkerframework.org/). `ConsistencyChecker` can be configured as an annotation processor for the java compiler.
 With the java annotations `@High` and `@Low`, consistency levels can be assigned to variables.
 The checker ensures, that no low values can flow into a value assigned to a high variable.
 The default level for unannotated variables is `@Low`.
 Example use: